Theo-Selin/client/README.md

 # Getting started with the boilerplate

 ## What is this?
 This is a biolerplate for a CMS based blog.
-It uses React to render information published in Wordpress.
+It uses React to render posts published in Wordpress.
 If you want to set this up for yourself, there are some changes that needs to be done in order to connect it to your own Wordpress.